Lorraine Rothman: Social activism

-Over the next two decades, Rothman traveled widely, taking the Self-Help Clinic concept to women's groups both in and outside the United States.
-In addition to working as an administrator, Rothman wrote health education guides for the FWHCs.
-In 1999, Rothman co-authored a book with Marcia Wexler called "Menopause Myths and Facts: What Every Woman Should Know About Hormone Replacement Therapy," which was critical of hormone replacement therapy.
-Of HRT she has said, "Hormone Replacement Therapy is a misnomer: they are not hormones (they are drugs made synthetically in the laboratory), they are not replacing anything (our bodies continue to make enough hormones during and after menopause), and they are not therapeutic (menopause is not a disease)."
+In 1999, Rothman co-authored a book with Marcia Wexler called Menopause Myths and Facts: What Every Woman Should Know About Hormone Replacement Therapy, which was critical of hormone replacement therapy (HRT).
+Of HRT she said, "Hormone Replacement Therapy is a misnomer: they are not hormones (they are drugs made synthetically in the laboratory), they are not replacing anything (our bodies continue to make enough hormones during and after menopause), and they are not therapeutic (menopause is not a disease)."

 Death

 Rothman died of bladder cancer on September 25, 2007, in Fullerton, California.

 Legacy

 According to the book titled Into Our Own Hands, "Lorraine Rothman developed a menstrual extraction kit that she called the Del-Em, which gave women unprecedented control over their monthly periods."
-Rothman was concerned about more females learning about their bodies.
-By providing them with this knowledge, she wanted to make sure women were aware and educated about the control they have over their own bodies.
-In light of Rothman's opening of the "Los Angeles Feminist Women's Health Center" women all over the world were intrigued by their bodies and self-worth.
+Rothman wanted to make sure women were aware and educated about the control they had over their own bodies.
+In light of Rothman's opening of the "Los Angeles Feminist Women's Health Center" women all over the world have been educated and empowered to take control of their bodies and sense of self-worth.